-The three templesThe temples are made up of three distinct structures: the East Temple, South Temple and Central Temple.
+The temples are made up of three distinct structures: the East Temple, South Temple and Central Temple.
 The East Temple is the oldest and is thought to be over 5,500 years old.
 Built from vast chunks of limestone, the temples were used for study, religious rituals, and as an observatory.

 As you explore the stone passages and chambers, the tents act as a roof, which heightens the experience.
 These were put into place over a decade ago as the weather was found to be damaging the temples.
 It also means that digs can continue, and artefacts are still being uncovered including stone figurines, tools made from flint, and basic machines which were used in the construction of the temples.

 If you're considering visiting Mnajdra on your Malta holidays, the attraction is open between 9am and 6pm.
 Because it can get quite busy and the midday sun sends the temperatures up into the high 20s℃, it's advisable to go early in the day.
 If you're keen on seeing the sun shine through the specially-designed portals and light up the interiors, you'll have to plan your visit for either the summer or winter equinox.

-To see some of Malta's natural wonders, the famous Blue Grotto is less than a five-minute drive from the temples and well worth seeing on your holidays to Malta.
+To see some of Malta's natural wonders, the famous Blue Grotto is less than a five-minute drive from the temples and well worth seeing on your holidays to Qawra.
 Alternatively, head north to see more ancient ruins at Skorba.
 Dip into more recent history at the Malta Classic Car Collection Museum, or treat the kids to an afternoon at the Malta National Aquarium.